-While I was out and about I stopped off at the dollar store and found some felt tipped markers and some small spray bottles.
+I visited the dollar store and found some felt tipped markers and some small spray bottles.
 I don’t generally use alcohol inks as a spray however I found some small spray bottles of hand sanitizer which were the perfect size to use for the inks so I removed the hand sanitizer and cleaned the bottles.
-Using these type bottles gives me the option of using the inks as a spray or with a dropper, or to pour onto a piece of sponge to use as a stain.
+Using these type bottles gives me the option of using the inks as a spray, with a dropper, or to pour onto a piece of sponge to use as a stain.
 And of course you need some rubbing alcohol.

-I followed the instructions explained in the video and pulled the markers apart and removed the inked section, then soaked the pieces in the rubbing alcohol …
+I pulled the markers apart and removed the inked section, then soaked the pieces in the rubbing alcohol …

 … and ended up with a nice selection of colors which were really quite vivid.

 Otherwise it works a treat!